algoritmos21/01_ReadWriteCsv/README.md

 A simple example to Read/Write a comma-separated file in Java

-* It reads a csv file locatad in csv/input.csv and generates a new csv file in csv/output.csv
+* It reads a csv file located in csv/input.csv and generates a new csv file in csv/output.csv